PlanterApp/planter_blog/content/posts/garden-soil-ph/index.md

 image = "https://ucarecdn.com/8909ece5-25db-41c8-b800-b7ea5dc0134b/Soil-PH-test.jpg"
 alt = "Soil in a petri dish on a lab bench with soil pH test strips and tweezers"
 +++
 There’s a few obvious things that plants need to thrive- soil (or a growing medium at least), sunlight, water, and nutrients.
 What might not be as obvious is the importance of soil pH for healthy plants.
-If your soil doesn't have the proper pH for the plants that you’re growing, you might notice your plants.
+If your soil doesn't have the proper pH for the plants that you’re growing, you'll need to amend it so your garden can thrive.
 But before using any amendments to change your soil pH it's important to have an understanding of what soil pH is and why it matters for your plants.

 ## What is soil pH and why does it matter?